rgerganov/ggwave-fm/README.md

 $ make
 ```
 ## Usage
 The program takes a text message (specified with `-m`) and outputs a complex sampled IQ file which is suitable for transmission with an SDR.
 The output sample format is specified with `-f` and can be either 32bit float or 8bit signed integer.
+The output sample rate is 2400000.

 For example to transmit "Hello, world" on 145.650MHz with HackRF:
 ```